stackmuncher/stm_app/README.md

 cargo run -- --project "path_to_any_of_your_local_projects"
 ```

 The app will access `.git` folder inside `path_to_any_of_your_local_projects` directory and create an anonymous profile with your first report on _stackmuncher.com_.
 Add `--noupdate` flag to generate a report without creating a profile or submitting any data to the Directory.
-Look at the log printed by the app for details.
+Look at the log printed by the app for details to examine the prepared report.

 The **default config** of the app assumes that it is run on a development machine from the root folder of a repository you made commits to.